abberdeen/circuitid-csharp/docs/ConferenceRoomsApi.md

 ## CreateConferenceRoom

-> GetConferenceRoom200Response CreateConferenceRoom (Conferencerooms conferencerooms)
+> GetConferenceRoom200Response CreateConferenceRoom (ConferenceroomsCreateOrPatch conferenceroomsCreateOrPatch)

 Create a new object